nodecopter/nodecopter.com/pages/compass/budget.md

 * [Core copter](/core) members, if one of them wants to attend

-This is a gentlemen's agreement, so exceptions can be made depending on your budget and cicumstances.
+This is a gentlemen's agreement, so exceptions can be made depending on your budget and circumstances.

 <h2 id="example"><a href="#example">Example Budget</a></h2>